Issyanofsky/Rasa/files/11_custom_forms.md

 ![Pipline & Policy](../images/custom_froms1103.gif)

-we need create a form (we add it to the exsisting) that have a "vegetarin" slot that we need (knowing the path for the question)
+Create a new form that have a "vegetarin" slot that we need (knowing the path for the question)

 ```yaml
     fancy_pizza_form: